eryeden/vue-firebase-auth/README.md

 # vue-firebase-auth
-I am proceeding to the next phase, where I will develop a web application using Vue.js and Firebase authentication.
+This repository is the next phase of web app prototyping, where I will develop a web application using Vue.js and Firebase authentication.
 The application will encompass the following features:
 - The system will include these pages:
   - Top page